Image Carousel

 Mission

-The Teacher Education Program provides students foundational skills, knowledge, and dispositional development to prepare them for entry into a Teacher Education Program at a four-year college or university.
+The Elementary Education program provides students foundational skills, knowledge, and dispositional development to prepare them for transfer into a bachelor's program at a four-year college or university.
 This is accomplished through active learning in the classroom and online as well as through observations and teaching opportunities in the local k-12 schools.

 Why This Program